apache/trafficcontrol/docs/source/admin/traffic_router.rst

 --------
 A Steering :term:`Delivery Service` is a :term:`Delivery Service` that is used to route a client to another :term:`Delivery Service`.
 The :ref:`Type <ds-types>` of a Steering :term:`Delivery Service` is either STEERING or CLIENT_STEERING.
 A Steering :term:`Delivery Service` will have target :term:`Delivery Service`\ s configured for it with weights assigned to them.
 Traffic Router uses the weights to make a consistent hash ring which it then uses to make sure that requests are routed to a target based on the configured weights.
 This consistent hash ring is separate from the consistent hash ring used in cache selection.

-Special regular expressions - referred to as 'filters' - can also be configured for target :term:`Delivery Service`\ s to pin traffic to a specific :term:`Delivery Service`.
+Special regular expressions - referred to as 'filters' - can also be configured for target :term:`Delivery Services` to pin traffic to a specific :term:`Delivery Service`.
 For example, if the filter :regexp:`.*/news/.*` for a target called ``target-ds-1`` is created, any requests to Traffic Router with "news" in them will be routed to ``target-ds-1``.
 This will happen regardless of the configured weights.

 Some other points of interest
 """""""""""""""""""""""""""""
-- Steering is currently only available for HTTP :term:`Delivery Service`\ s that are a part of the same CDN.
+- Steering is currently only available for HTTP :term:`Delivery Services` that are a part of the same CDN.
 - A new role called STEERING has been added to the Traffic Ops database.
 Only users with the Steering :term:`Role` or higher can modify steering assignments for a :term:`Delivery Service`.
 - Traffic Router uses the steering endpoints of the :ref:`to-api` to poll for steering assignments, the assignments are then used when routing traffic.